 How Do UK Speed Cameras Work?

-Speed cameras play an important role in encouraging drivers to keep their speed within the applicable limit.
+Speed cameras play an important role by monitoring your vehicle's speed and in encouraging drivers to keep their speed within the applicable limit.

 According to the Royal Society for the Prevention of Accidents (RoSPA), speeding plays a role in 15% of serious injuries and 24% of deaths on the road.
 In the years since the introduction of speed cameras, UK roads have undeniably become safer - and this technology is likely to have played a significant role.